 The Vice Chair shall serve as recorder for committee meetings.
 In the absence of the Chair, the Vice Chair shall officiate at committee meetings.

 The Ex-officio ASABE headquarters member shall advise the Chair on any ASABE staff correspondence that may require action by the committee.
 The Ex-officio shall assemble the nominations for the award received at ASABE headquarters and send them to committee members as soon as possible after the October 31 deadline for nominations.

+The Chair will organize a meeting of the committee members to review the committee bylaws and award criteria prior to each committee member rating the nominations.

 Each of the regular committee members shall review the award nominations when received, check for compliance with the rules for administering the Award, and rate nominations prior to January 15.
 The Chair shall choose an appropriate method for nominee rating by committee members and work with committee members to obtain consensus in selecting the best candidate for the Award.